CATEGORIES & AWARD CRITERIA

 The Grand Effie

 The Grand Effie is recognised as the highest accolade ‘Best in Show’.
 The winning campaign will be selected from those campaigns judged as Gold Effie winners.

 This award recognises the most significant contribution made by an advertising agency to the success of their clients in the Effie Awards.
 The award is based on the weighted value of Gold, Silver and Bronze Effie Awards and decided by the review panel.

 The Effective Advertiser Award

-(There will only be one winner in this category.
-Please use the category specific entry form to enter).
+(There will only be 1 winner in this category.
+Please use the category specific form to enter).